August Gardening To-Do List for Zones 3-8

 • Things to plant by seed: beets, carrots, radishes, and turnips.

-• Fall greens: In order to stagger your harvest times later in the fall, consider planting smaller amounts of fall greens (salad mixes, kale, etc.) every other week.
+• Fall greens: In order to stagger your harvest times later in the fall, consider planting smaller amounts of fall greens (salad mixes, kale, etc.) every other week this month.
 The same can be done with beets and radishes.

-• Brassicas: Plant broccoli, cabbage, and cauliflower by seed or transplants.
+• Brassicas: Plant broccoli, cabbage, and cauliflower by seed or transplants for fall harvesting.
 Keep them well-watered (1″ per week) as they get established and mulch with straw around the base to cover the soil and prevent water evaporation.

 • Harvest: tomatoes, eggplants, peppers, and other night shades.
 Prop up plants as needed to provide support.